Visnaga daucoides: Description

 Like its close relative Ammi majus, Visnaga daucoides is commonly seen in gardens where it is grown from seed annually.

 Some authorities regard Visnaga daucoides as a synonym of Ammi visnaga; and it is still widely referenced under that name.

 Traditional medicine

-In Egypt, a tea made from the fruit of this species has been used as an herbal remedy for kidney stones.
+In Egypt, a tea made from the fruit of this species has been used as a herbal remedy for kidney stones.

 Preparations of the fruits have also been used for angina pectoris therapy.

 Laboratory research

 Laboratory rat studies show that the extract slows the buildup of calcium oxalate crystals in the kidneys and acts as a diuretic.
 Its clinical effects in humans are unknown.

 Chemical constituents

 Khellin, a chemical compound obtained from Visnaga daucoides, was used at one time as a smooth muscle relaxant, but its use is now limited due to adverse side effects.
 Amiodarone and cromoglycate are synthetic derivatives of khellin with fewer side effects which were developed for use in modern medicine.

 Visnagin is another chemical compound found in Visnaga daucoides, which is toxic if ingested in the pure state.
 Visnadine is a natural vasodilator found in Visnaga daucoides.